-Prize Money is calculated for a field of 100 anglers (50 boaters, 50 non-boaters & 20 pros), and will be adjusted up or down according to the number of entries.
-Boater payouts are calculated on a 1 in 5 entry basis on a 70% payback, while Pro payouts are calculated on a 1 in 4 entry basis with a 100% payback.
+Prize Money is calculated for a field of 100 anglers (50 boaters, 50 non-boaters), and will be adjusted up or down according to the number of entries.
+Boater payouts are calculated on a 1 in 5 entry basis on a 70% payback, while Pro Option payouts are winner take all.

 Pre Entry Requirements

 - All anglers participating in BREAM events must be current, financial members of ABT.